 Most AI Crawlers Still Don't Render JavaScript in 2026 - And It's Not Even Close

 A recurring claim has been making the rounds in 2025-2026 AI-SEO writeups: the major AI crawlers have caught up to Googlebot, they render JavaScript now, and your single-page app is fine.
-On the evidence available in May 2026, it is wrong almost everywhere it matters.
+On the evidence available in Q2 2026, it is wrong almost everywhere it matters.
 None of the AI-native crawlers - OpenAI's three, Anthropic's three, Perplexity's two - render JavaScript by their own vendor documentation.
 The only confirmed renderers in the AI-relevant set (Googlebot, Applebot) are pre-existing search-engine crawlers reusing infrastructure built years before generative AI existed.

 Key Takeaways

-.jsfiles but never executes them.
-Vendor docs through Q2 2026 still corroborate. - User-triggered crawlers (ChatGPT-User, Claude-User, Perplexity-User) explicitly avoid JS execution.
+- User-triggered crawlers (ChatGPT-User, Claude-User, Perplexity-User) explicitly avoid JS execution.
 The likely reason is per-fetch latency cost inside chat responses - the "user-triggered means headless browser" hypothesis is wrong, and fast/lightweight is consistent across both training and retrieval cohorts.

 - Vendor-confirmed traffic-share breakdowns by engine are not consistent enough to anchor a hard percentage, but the structural pattern is unambiguous: the dominant generative-AI products operate retrieval through non-rendering crawlers by deliberate architectural choice.